antrea-io/antrea/ROADMAP.md

 * **Windows Kubernetes Node**
 Support Windows Kubernetes Nodes.
 At the moment Antrea supports only Linux Nodes.

+* **Network and NetworkPolicy troubleshooting**
+We want to focus on troubleshooting, and will add more mechanisms to simplify troubleshooting Antrea network and the NetworkPolicy implementation.

 * **No-encapsulation mode**
 Route Pod traffic across Nodes without overlay tunneling.